 Build interesting layouts

-- Text Blocks merge together when stacked.
-To break them apart, insert a Spacer Block between paragraphs.
+- Text Blocks merge when stacked.
+To separate them, insert a Spacer Block between paragraphs.

 - Regular Pages have optional layouts to get you started.